SomersInias/ComfyUI-LucidSonicDreams/README.md

 # ComfyUI-LucidSonicDreams

 This project is a test and practice environment created to understand the process of developing custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) while integrating them with something I really like and that is [Lucid Sonic Dreams](https://github.com/mikael-alafriz-deel/lucid-sonic-dreams).
-Lucid Sonic Dreams is a tool that generates mesmerizing music videos by syncing visuals with audio, and I wanted to integrate its functionality within ComfyUI.
+Lucid Sonic Dreams syncs GAN-generated visuals to music, and I wanted to integrate its functionality within ComfyUI.

 ## Project Overview